cloudfoundry/diego-release/.github/ISSUE_TEMPLATE/pr-review-request.md

 ---

 ## Welcome!

-If you're here request review of a PR submitted to one of diego's sub-components, you're in the right place.
+If you're here to request review of a PR submitted to a diego sub-component repo, you're in the right place.
 ****************************************************************************************

-**Simply provide a URL to the PR you'd like us to review, submit this issue and we'll take a look!**
+**Simply provide a URL to the PR you'd like us to review, submit this issue, and we'll take a look!**

 *URL here*